 Best Christmas Markets to Visit in Europe with InterRail or Eurail Pass

 — Berlin —

 Let’s start the Inter-railing from one of the finest and the best Christmas markets in Germany.
-Over 70 markets to explore each with a different theme and atmosphere, Berlin Christmas markets are not just a treat to eyes but some are also mini amusement parks and winter wonderlands.
-Loaded with beautiful decorations, carousels, heated tents and stalls selling a range of stuff starting from toys, home decors to delicious food.
+With over 70 markets to explore each with a different theme and atmosphere, Berlin Christmas markets are not just a treat to the eyes but some are also mini amusement parks and winter wonderlands.
+Loaded with beautiful decorations, carousels, heated tents, and stalls selling a range of stuff starting from toys, and home decor to delicious food.
 If you have to pick just one then do visit the Christmas market in the old town of Spandau.

 Locations: Gendarmenmarkt, Alexanderplatz, Charlottenburg Palace, Spandau, City Hall, Potsdamer Platz, Opernpalais

 Dates: November 25th to December 31st and some are open until Jan 1st.